-You apply to your home Local Authority (the council who empty your bins) by the by the closing date of thr National Deadline in January 2024.
-All offers will be made by your home Local Authority on offer day 16 April 2024.
+You apply to your home Local Authority by the closing date of the National Deadline in January 2025.
+All offers will be made by your home Local Authority on offer day 16 April 2025.

 Applying after the national closing date